janwidmer/lzb-select-dynamic/src/readme.md

 You can use the custom control exactly how you use normal controls for lazy blocks

 ## Changelog

+= 2.1.5 =

+* changed compatibility to WP version to 5.8.2

 = 2.1.4 =